-- Udemy, Skillshare, and Pluralsight are online learning platform with thousands of video courses in a wide variety of topics.
+- Udemy, Skillshare, Pluralsight, Learn UX, Treehouse, egghead, and Learn@Forbes are online learning platform with thousands of video courses in a wide variety of topics.

 - For people who want a bootcamp, Flatiron School, App Academy, Designation, and Coding Dojo offer online and in-person courses.